poonchavez/about-me/README.md

-Hi there, this is Chavez, welcome to my Github page!
+Hi there, this is Chavez, welcome to my Github profile!

 I started this Github page back in July 2021 and I want to apologize that I didn't have any repositories, projects or contributions because I'm a Github beginner and I didn't know how to create the projects and upload them to Github.